sturdystablestalwart/Anychart_TT_Aleksandr/README.md

 # Anychart_TT_Aleksandr
-Test Task for AnyChart team and a home project for me
+Test Task for AnyChart team and a pet project for me